-You can’t go anywhere without hearing the term 5G these days, and yet it seems that people are still confused as to what it is and how it will relate to the internet of things.
+You can’t go anywhere without hearing the term 5G these days, and yet it seems that people are still confused as to what it is and how it will relate to the internet of things (if you’re not a newbie to 5G, then you could check out more about the advanced 5G technology on surecall.com).
 I was at an AT&T event last week where 5G is all the rage, so I figured I’d try to clear some things up for y’all.

 Another thing people mean when they talk about 5G is a new standard set forth by the 3GPP, which governs the radio standards used by cellular carriers.
 This version of 5G can be used on the millimeter wave spectrum or the existing spectrum carriers are currently using for 3G or 4G (also called LTE).
 The radio standard can also be used to provide wireless connectivity in both mobile situations and for fixed points, where the receiving device stays still.
 Fixed 5G can be used in factories, in homes, and in large buildings.
 Mobile 5G is what you would traditionally think of as coming from a cellular carrier.

 So what does all this have to do with the internet of things?
 At the moment, very little.
-Verizon is deploying fixed 5G to homes as an alternative to fiber broadband service.
+Verizon is deploying fixed 5G to homes as an alternative to fiber broadband service and there will more than likely be many other companies wanting to start a 5g test network.
 In that set-up, the 5G signals sent to the home are received by a rooftop device and then converted to in-home Wi-Fi.
 So your connected lights aren’t getting a 5G upgrade anytime soon.